openstack/openstack-ansible/doc/source/developer-docs/extending.rst

 sourced with the ``-e`` parameter of the ``ansible-playbook`` command.

-``user_variables.yml`` and ``user_secrets.yml`` are used directly by openstack-ansible; adding custom values here is not recommended.
+``user_variables.yml`` and ``user_secrets.yml`` are used directly by OpenStack-Ansible; adding custom values here is not recommended.

 ``user_extras_variables.yml`` and ``users_extras_secrets.yml`` are provided
 and can contain deployer's custom values, but deployers can add any other